jauhar989/Opencore-Thinkpad-T470p-i7-7820HQ-macOS/README.md

 - HDMI

 ## Bug
-- The Brightness control is working but the keyboard buttons are not working yet
+- The Brightness control is working but the keyboard buttons are not working yet. *Will be fixed soon*
-- Sleep works, but sometimes black screen when woken up.
-However, this can be overcome if the laptop screen is closed and then opened again.
+- Sleep works, but sometimes black screen when waking up.
+However, this can be resolved if the laptop screen is closed and then reopened. *Will be fixed soon*
 - Samsung PM981a NVME SSD causes kernel panic during installation.
 - Touchscreen is not working yet.